Lyoshas/onlineStore/README.md

       shortDescription
       isAvailable
       isRunningOut
-      isInTheCart // indicates whether the product is the cart of the user who requested this query }
+      isInTheCart # indicates whether the product is the cart of the user who requested this query userRating # returns the rating of the product in increments of 0.5 }
   }
   ```